Diary of John William Cardwell Wyett, 1942 - Part 11

 The usual morning conference this morning, reps of

-a party on BLAKANG MATI arriving whilst it was in
+a party on BLAKANG MATI arriving whilst it is in

 progress.
 (Maj OKEY) I have put Lieut HODGE on